Water On Your Wood Floors? Get Wood Floor Drying Help in 45 Minutes!

 Do you know what water attracts?
 Mold.
 If your water damaged wood floor is left untreated, mold can grow.
 Mold will cause your wood floor to deteriorate, and more importantly, can affect the air quality of your home.
 Mold causes allergies and irritations in those who are sensitive to it, but even if you aren't allergic to it, prolonged exposure to mold can cause respiratory problems.

-Regent Restoration provides emergency water damage services, including wood floor drying, which can prevent you from having to spend money on mold removal services.
+Regent Restoration provides emergency Frisco water damage restoration, including wood floor drying, which can prevent you from having to spend money on mold removal services.

 Our water damage specialists will extract moisture from the surface and beneath your wet wood flooring.
 We'll then restore the humidity levels and spray a microbial spray to stop the growth of mold.